bast/talk-modern-code-devel/talk.md

 - Emails get lost or overlooked
 - Issues
     - Clear what issues are known
+    - Clear whether somebody is working on it (assign to yourself once you start working on it)
     - Clear who is working on it
     - Clear whether an issue is solved
     - Permanent (also future generations can follow them)